sadmac7000/PyM/README.md

 ## Installation ##

-*PyM* is targeted at python 3.
+*PyM* is targeted at Python 3.
 It requires [setuptools](https://pythonhosted.org/setuptools/) and can be installed in the usual manner: